Angluca/cex/docs/README.md

     // NOTE: passing hashmap type, parameter
     int v = hm$get(*map, 1);

-    // NOTE: hm$set() may resize map, because of this we use `* map` argument, for keeping pointer valid! hm$set(*map, 3, 4);
+    // NOTE: hm$set() may resize map, because of this we use `* map` argument, for keeping the pointer valid! hm$set(*map, 3, 4);

     // Setting entire structure